-We have determined that our equity-based awards, which include options and restricted stock awards, qualify as equity classified awards, which are measured based on the fair value of the award on the date of the grant.
+We have determined that our equity-based awards, which include unit options and restricted common unit awards, qualify as equity classified awards, which are measured based on the fair value of the award on the date of the grant.
 See Note 7.